emilyriederer/website/content/post/averages/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: [""]
-rmd_hash: fa23665531858129
+rmd_hash: 6b919cff7a682d51

 ---

-Back in September, I dusted off a training course that I first developed in 2018 to teach to a class of new hires at work.
+Once again this year, I'm dusting off a training course that I first developed in 2018 to teach to our incoming class of \~200 new direct-from-college analysts at work.
 The content focuses on many types of *data disasters*[^1] that are often encountered when working with data -- from misunderstanding how data is structured pr how tools are meant to work, to errors in causal interpretation and model building -- yet rarely taught in stats training.

-This year, however, the material felt a bit different, and it was not simply because (for the second year) I was sitting alone in a room all afternoon rambling to myself and a Zoom screen about all the ways everything can go wrong and how you really can't ever trust anything (in data, that is.)
+The past few years, however, the material felt a bit different, and it was not simply because I'm sitting alone in a room all afternoon rambling to myself and a Zoom screen about all the ways everything can go wrong and how you really can't ever trust anything (in data, that is.)

 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">